 WASHINGTON — The number of Americans signing contracts to buy homes rose at a healthy pace in January, a sign that home sales are poised to accelerate after a slow start to the year.
 The National Association of Realtors said ...Read More »

 WASHINGTON — Sales of new U.S. homes were basically flat in January, evidence that recent job gains and relatively low mortgage rates have yet to spur the real estate market.
 The Commerce Department said Wednesday that new home sales slipped 0.2 percent ...

 Tagged with: Commerce Department new home salesRead More »

 NEW YORK — Morgan Stanley said Wednesday that it has agreed to pay $2.6 billion to settle with the federal government over its role in the mortgage bubble and subsequent financial crisis.
 The settlement makes Morgan Stanley the latest Wall ...

 Tagged with: Morgan Stanley settlement $2.6 billionRead More »

-WASHINGTON — Average U.S. long-term mortgage rates fell for the fourth straight week, a continuing boon for potential homebuyers.
-Mortgage company Freddie Mac said Thursday the nationwide average for a 30-year mortgage declined to 3.89 percent this week from 3.97 ...
+WASHINGTON — Average long-term U.S. mortgage rates have edged up for a third straight week while remaining near their historically low levels reached in May 2013.
+Mortgage company Freddie Mac said Thursday the nationwide average for a 30-year mortgage rose ...

-Tagged with: average U.S. long-term mortgage ratesRead More »
+Tagged with: average US mortgage ratesRead More »